hipe/tmx/beauty_salon/doc/issues/028-name-conventions-for-functions-and-methods.md

     as such it can be the case that there are multiple definitions but only a single location of call for such a method.

+### a "fold method" (one `__like_this`) :[#here.2.0]

+a method whose name leads with TWO underscores is only called from within the same file it is defined in (and probably from within the same module it is defined in, in terms of codespace); and furthermore it is only called from one code-place.

+we call it a "fold" method because it functions something like the code-folding feature of IDE's, except in a hard-coded manner.

+this form (introduced with a different name above at [#here.1.0]) has particular properties that are glazed over at (ancient) "private fold method defined" [#012].